-During reset, the FPROT register is loaded from the Flash Configuration Field at address 0xFF0D.
+During reset, the banked FPROT registers are loaded from the Flash Configuration Field at the address shown in Table 2-11.
 To change the Flash protection that will be loaded during the reset sequence, the upper sector of the Flash memory must be unprotected, then the Flash Protect/Security byte located as described in Table 2-2 must be reprogrammed.
 If the DFDIF flag in the FSTAT register is set while reading the protection field location during the reset sequence, the FPOPEN bit will be cleared and remaining bits in the FPROT register will be set to leave the Flash block fully protected.